ClimateWest Forum: Climate Resilient Futures

 About

-The ClimateWest Forum will bring together a wide range of sectors and communities who are working toward a climate resilient future across Alberta, Saskatchewan, Manitoba, and beyond.
+The ClimateWest Forum brings together a wide range of sectors and communities who are working toward a climate resilient future across Alberta, Saskatchewan, Manitoba, and beyond.

 Through sharing knowledge, tools, and stories, the ClimateWest Forum aims to empower people to build resilience in their communities by preparing for the impacts of our changed and changing climate.